November 30th

 Moderation is the key!

-Bali, Duryodhana and Rāvaṇa have set examples of how NOT to overindulge in any kind of vasanās or notions.
+Bali, Duryodhana and Rāvaṇa have set examples of how NOT to overindulge in any kind of vasanās or tendencies.

 It is known that Bali was very famous for his charity.
 He gave so much that he gave up himself!
 Not that it was a bad outcome as he surrendered to Lord Viṣṇu in the end, but it was his 'pride' about being able to give anything that brought about his demise.
 He was bound by his overzealousness in giving.

-Unsatiable want of material pleasures, pride and ego caused Duryodhana's downfall.
-He was not ready to yield to any advise or heed any wellwishers' words.
+An insatiable desire for material pleasures, pride, and ego caused Duryodhana's downfall.
+He was not ready to yield to any advice nor heed any wellwishers' words.

 Check thy habits.
 Know thy limits.